Adrien-Courses/R5D11-website-quartz/content/philosophie_agile/comment/gestion_equipe_et_individus/pluridisciplinaire.md

 - Pair Programming, où les développeurs partagerons leurs connaissances techniques et métiers
 - Code Review
 - DDD : qui permet de faire collaborer les experts métier et des développeurs via des ateliers comment l'event storming (voir également [User Story Mapping]({{< relref "user_stories/user_stories_mapping/index" >}}))

+> A T-shaped team member is someone who has depth of knowledge just like the I-shaped person, but they also have a breadth of knowledge across many functional areas.
+They can lend a hand on lots of things.

 ### Aspect organisationnel
 > Our research shows that three things are highly correlated